KarMarsten/UseYourTools/README.md

 **Tools for Job Hunters**

 A comprehensive mobile app built specifically for job seekers.
-Organize your job search activities, track applications, manage resumes, track job offers, and keep everything in one place.
+Organize your job search activities, track applications, manage resumes, track job offers, prepare for interviews, and keep everything in one place.

 ---